 - When at a station and not shooting be considerate of others and speak softly as to not disturb the person who is shooting.

-The signup window to shoot is only during the first hour of operation.
+Registration to shoot is located in the parking area at the Stat Shack and is only during the first hour of operation.

 Visit our Events Calendar for scheduled events.